OxHainan/cloak-docs/README.md

   </a>
 </h1>

-This is a Cloak documentation, guiding people to understand and use Cloak.
+This is a documentation, guiding people to understand and use Cloak.

 ## What is Cloak